 Are you a social media influencer or brand looking to hire a social media influencer?
-Whether you are an Instagram, twitter or youtube or other social media influencer – or a company hiring an influencer to promote or endorse your brand – you are going to need a influencer agreement to set forth license, payment and other key contract terms.
+Whether you are an Instagram, twitter or youtube or other social media influencer – or a company hiring a virtual influencer to promote or endorse your brand – you are going to need a influencer agreement to set forth license, payment and other key contract terms.
 You are licensing more than simply the right of publicity.
 You are licensing copyright, name and likeness and potentially trademark rights.
 There are not many social media influencer form contracts on the internet to help you draft the right agreement.
-And the ones that are available may not be right for you (in fact they are pretty basic and many clearly were NOT drafted by influencer attorneys).
+And the brand influencer contract templates and influencer agreement templates that are available may not be right for you (in fact they are pretty basic and many clearly were NOT drafted by influencer attorneys).

 (See below!
 We will update this list as we find more.
 Don’t hesitate to contact us if you find a good one we should add to our free form and template list).